queoGmbH/neos-site-kickstarter/README.md

 ## Custom template generator

-You can develop your own template generator by just extending the `AbstractSitePackageGeneratorService`.
-The command notice every present generator service which is a subclass of `AbstractSitePackageGeneratorService` and adds it to the selection.
+You can develop your own template generator by just extending the `AbstractSitePackageGenerator`.
+The command notice every present generator service which is a subclass of `AbstractSitePackageGenerator` and adds it to the selection.

 ## Tests